jobitoalv/Portfilio-/README.md

 [Public URL](https://affectionate-bell-499582.netlify.app/index.html)

 ## Description
-easy to navigate being able to check my past project and learn more about me . easy to connect to y soical media .
+easy to navigate being able to check my past project and learn more about me . easy to connect to my soical media.

 ## Features
 <p>&nbsp;</p>